-This RIA has outlined three Options for introducing the IPPC/IED Directive in Turkey.
+This RIA has outlined three Options for introducing the IPPC / IED Directive in Turkey.

-Option 1 maximizes environmental benefits arising from IPPC/IED with a uniform schedule of introduction of the requirements, while Option 3 is characterized by proactive facilitation efforts and extensive financial commitments from the Government.
+Option 1 maximises environmental benefits arising from IPPC/IED with a uniform schedule of introduction of the requirements, while Option 3 is characterized by proactive facilitation efforts and extensive financial commitments from the Government.

-We recommend the implementation of Option 2, which is a compromise between these two approaches (Option 1 and Option 3) in order to achieve the environmental benefits without endangering competitiveness of the Turkish industry.
-However, to the extent that budgetary resources allow, the Government should implement a generous support programme for adaptation to IPPC/IED, as it was outlined under Option 3 "Facilitated Introduction of IPPC/IED".
+We recommend the implementation of Option 2, which is a compromise between the two approaches in order to achieve the environmental benefits without endangering competitiveness of the Turkish industry.

 Option 2: is defined as "Feasibility Oriented Introduction of IPPC/IED".
 Under this scenario:

-- The deadlines of transposition and the schedule of enforcing the requirements are determined by consecutive agreements among the Government, the EU and the representatives of the operators.
+- The deadlines of transposition and the schedule of enforcing the requirements is determined by consecutive agreements among the Government, the EU and the representatives of the operators.
 Deadlines may be different across sectors, but may not be determined on a case by case basis. - Administrative simplifications.
-Authorities implement the international best practices for raising awareness, raising and offering guidance, but offer administrative simplifications for facilitating the adaptation of operators only in exceptional cases.
+Authorities implement the international best practices for raising awareness raising and offering guidance, but offer administrative simplifications for facilitating the adaptation of operators only in exceptional cases.
 For example, a simplified integrated permitting procedure is established, whereby a single administrative procedure is needed to satisfy the requirements of several environmental regulations but offered only for small and medium sized firms with a registered Environmental Management System and with a good record of environmental compliance.
-Moreover, the compliance of SMEs with environmental requirements might be facilitated by adopting so-called "general binding rules" 183.
-The application of general binding rules reduces regulatory costs, while providing a high level of environmental protection. - Financial incentives.
-The "Polluter pays" principle is generally applied, but exceptions are made (a) in case of SMEs, in line with Turkey's policies on small and medium enterprises and (b) in case of large combustion plants, by taking into consideration the public interests associated with electricity generation.
-For companies under (a) and (b) the schedule of enforcement offers more time for adaptation and certain financial incentives are offered from national and European funds, including credits, credit guarantees and to a certain extent, in case of research, development and other justifiable projects, the involvement of non-returnable subsidies.
-Moreover, it would be appropriate to set lower fees for the application for and holding of an integrated environmental permit in the case of SMEs, than for the larger companies.
-Because, even though it is true that some SMEs are capable of affecting the environment at the same high level as some big companies, a basic distinction between an SMEs and a large company is the lower economic capacity of the SME.